 But the elderly can’t necessarily ride a bike or scooter.
 They might not have access to services like Uber where they live.
 In the 65 to 85 year old demographic, we’re talking about twenty whole years of being able to use products.
 That’s a huge amount of time to be ignoring a group that will soon make up a significant percentage of the global population.

-Instead of waiting for the elderly to adapt to what the mobility industry builds, why not start building things tailor-made to their needs?
+Instead of waiting for the elderly to adapt to whatever mobility solutions the industry builds, why not start building things that are tailor-made to their needs?
 Not only would this approach provide a host of new business opportunities, it would also be a great way of thinking sustainably about the world’s changing demographics.

 One major issue the elderly are confronted with is limited community access.
 Older people tend to live in smaller towns or the countryside, which have less infrastructure and larger distances between destinations than cities.
 This makes getting around harder, more expensive, or simply impossible for people who can’t drive or don’t have access to their own car.

-While a crowdsourced approach like this one is a good start, there’s certainly room for more efficient, and more personalized, mobility solutions here.
+While a crowdsourced approach like this one is a good start, there’s certainly room for more efficient, and more personalized mobility solutions here.
 In southern California, older people are already using Postmates to get things delivered from the pharmacy or Lyft and Uber to get around.
-But services like these remain difficult to access or too costly outside of urban areas.
+However, services like these remain difficult to access or too costly outside of urban areas.

 People spend a lot of money thinking about last-mile logistics so that companies like Amazon can deliver anything, to anyone, anywhere.
 Why not apply this same energy to bringing future mobility solutions to older people in rural areas?